Skip to main content

 22.

-Food: We will serve 1 hot meal upon the arrival of the athlete at each checkpoint.
-Please note that at remote checkpoints (Dog Grave Lake, Ken Lake, Scroggie Creek and Indian River) it may be impossible to serve food in certain scenarios.
-Therefore, do take along a back-up meal for each.
+Food: We will serve 1 hot meal upon the arrival of the athlete at each checkpoint – with the exception of the remote checkpoints on the North Canol Road.
 If an athlete prefers to have his/her meal before leaving the CP, rather than upon arrival, this is possible.
 However, it is not possible for an athlete to receive 2 meals!
 Neither is an athlete allowed to ask our staff for food when out on the trail.
 The only exception is a case of emergency.

 Athletes are allowed to buy food at checkpoints with restaurants or supermarkets.